-The Day of the Dead is a Mexican tradition that has been celebrated for many years throughout the Central and Southern regions of Mexico.
-Family and friends gather to pray for and remember those who have passed away and it is believed that the spirits of the dead visit the living during the celebration.
+The Day of the Dead is a Mexican traditional holiday that has been celebrated for many years throughout the Central and Southern regions of Mexico.
+Family and friends gather to remember and honor those who have passed away, and it is believed that the spirits of the dead visit the living during the celebration.

 Did you know?